Operation Badr (1973): Egyptian strategy

+Exploiting the Cold War détente

 President Sadat believed that Egypt's economic, political, social and military problems were a result of the Six-Day War.
 He believed the solution to these problems lay with erasing the humiliation of the 1967 defeat, which required regaining the Sinai.
 In 1971 Sadat began the coordinated political and military groundwork to achieve this.
 In February, he proposed a phased Israel withdrawal from the Sinai, which would involve a reopening of the Suez Canal, and Israeli fulfillment of the UNSCR 242, including resolving the Palestinian refugee problem.
-In return Egypt would sign a peace treaty with Israel and reestablish relations with the United States.
-However Israeli insistence on retention of territory necessary for its security ended diplomatic efforts.
+In return, Egypt would sign a peace treaty with Israel and re-establish relations with the United States.
+However, Israeli insistence on retention of territory necessary for its security ended diplomatic efforts.

 Simultaneously, Sadat sought to improve Egypt's military capabilities, and in March began the first of four trips to the Soviet Union to obtain arms and munitions to cover those expended in the War of Attrition.
 He publicly stated his desire to go to war and marked 1971 the "year of decision".
 However, the Soviets failed to deliver the promised supplies, and Sadat ruled out an offensive that year.
 As 1971 drew to a close, Sadat's threats were dismissed as hollow Arab rhetoric.
 Added to their already weak political position, Arab leaders reached a consensus in 1972 that a diplomatic solution to the conflict was hopeless.
 American mediation steadily declined, ceasing entirely by mid-1973.